 Prior to setting up my own successful people assessment and development business in 2007, I spent many years working in the catering and support sectors of a diverse mix of industries, including agriculture, education and health.
-During this time I have witnessed (and experienced) a range of issues, including workplace bullying and situational stress.
+During this time I witnessed (and experienced) a range of issues, including workplace bullying and situational stress.

-I also have supported those suffering from stress and breakdown, and dealt with many of the life changes we experience, such as career change, the menopause and bereavement.
+I have also supported those suffering from stress and breakdown, and dealt with many of the life changes we experience, such as career change, the menopause and bereavement.

 I offer an holistic mix of coaching, counselling, hypnotherapy and training skills and approaches to deliver positive, successful and lasting results for clients.

 My aim is to work collaboratively with you to understand things from your point of view, raise your level of self-awareness, widen your understanding of the situation/issue and jointly explore and develop your skills, knowledge and commitment to making choices that are right for you and your situation.

 Clients describe my style as supportive, non-judgemental, encouraging, positive, pragmatic, intuitive ... and me, as unafraid to ask the 'difficult' questions!